-The IELTS preparation course will take you through each IELTS test section and question type for your preparation on the road to IELTS.
+IELTS preparation materials will take you through each IELTS test section and question type for your preparation on the road to IELTS.

-Just like the actual test, the preparation course is divided into four sections: Listening, Reading, Writing and Speaking.
+Just like the actual test, the preparation materials include all four sections: Listening, Reading, Writing and Speaking.

-Learn about the test section format - how many questions and how much time you should spend on each question
+learn about the test format - how many questions and how much time you should spend on each question

 You can also choose from our range of practice materials to assist you in your IELTS journey.

 Check out this complete prep guide and know exactly what to expect.

 At IDP, we offer a wide variety of materials and information to help test takers improve their chances in their upcoming test.
 Some of these resources are free to all and can be found on IELTS Prepare – our one-stop shop for all official IDP IELTS preparation materials.